Giorgos Skrekis: Club career

 Skrekis was from a young age systematically involved in football as a member of the infrastructure teams of Iraklis Kallitheas.
 In 1962, at the age of 17, he was transferred to Panionios and the following year, the coach of the blue and red team, Giannis Skordilis, established him in the first team, giving him the position of central defender, in which he played successfully for almost five years.
 He was a key player for his team in reaching the final of the Greek Cup in 1967, where they lost by Panathinaikos.
-In 1968, the coach of red and blues, Dezső Bundzsák, recognizing his special speed and his fast acceleraion, relocated him as a right full-back.
+In 1968, the coach of red and blues, Dezső Bundzsák, recognizing his special speed and his fast acceleration, relocated him as a right full-back.
 His career at the club of Nea Smyrni culminated in 1971 with the second place in the Championship, behind AEK Athens and the conquest of the Balkans Cup.
 A serious injury at the beginning of the following season left him out of the squad for a long period.

-In the summer of 1974, Skrekis was transferred to AEK Athens of Loukas Barlos and František Fadrhonc, alongside his teammates, Georgios Dedes and Victor Theofylopoulos.
+In the summer of 1974, Skrekis was transferred to AEK Athens of Loukas Barlos and František Fadrhonc, alongside his teammates, Georgios Dedes and Victoras Theofilopoulos.
 Even though Fadrhonc believed in his abilities, his relatively advanced footballing age and the remains of his serious injury did not allow him to impress with the yellow-black jersey.
 He scored his only goal on 21 December 1975 in a 2–1 home win over Aris.
-He was a part of the squad that reached to the semi-finals of the UEFA Cup in the 1977.
+He was a part of the squad that reached to the semi-finals of the UEFA Cup in 1977.
 In 1977, he returned to Panionios for a season, where he ended his career.
 In fact, in 1978 he was awarded the Golden Cross of Panionios, the club's greatest award, for his overall contribution.